About me

 • Actively promote and educate others about these principles.

-I find it more satisfying to bring home photos from a place I’ve developed a personal connection to, rather than photographing what everyone else is photographing at a tourist hotspot.
+For me, a photo excursion also includes preliminary research on the phototopic, studying the light and topography of a location, and observing animals in their natural environment to achieve the best results possible.
+But nature often follows its own ideas – weather changes, seasonal effects – sometimes the best photo is the one I didn’t plan.
+Staying open to spontaneous reactions is just as important as good, well-organized preparation.
+I find it more satisfying to bring home photos from a place I’ve developed a personal connection with, rather than photographing what everyone else is photographing at a tourist hotspot.
 My favorite photos are the ones that tell stories—about nature and local life.
 Photos that look beyond the obvious.

 Publications: articles in magazines on nature photography, plants and gardening; for websites; project documentation; calendars and postcards.